carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Source Code Width
 ^^^^^^^^^^^^^^^^^

-Write your code to fit within 80 columns of text.
-This helps those of us who like to print out code and look at your code in an ``xterm`` without resizing it.
+Write your code to fit within 80 columns.

-The longer answer is that there must be some limit to the width of the code in order to reasonably allow developers to have multiple files side-by-side in windows on a modest display.
+There must be some limit to the width of the code in order to allow developers to have multiple files side-by-side in windows on a modest display.
 If you are going to pick a width limit, it is somewhat arbitrary but you might as well pick something standard.
 Going with 90 columns (for example) instead of 80 columns wouldn't add any significant value and would be detrimental to printing out code.
 Also many other projects have standardized on 80 columns, so some people have already configured their editors for it (vs something else, like 90 columns).

-This is one of many contentious issues in coding standards, but it is not up for debate.

 Whitespace
 ^^^^^^^^^^